Kuala Lumpur Library: History

 The museum building was constructed in 1898 to a design by A.C.
 Norman and J. Riddell; It was initially a government printing office for the British administration in Malaya.
-The building was then refurbished in 1989.
+The building was reopened in 2019 after it was refurbished.

 Collections

 The library consists of various books ranging from monograph, business, economy, music, art, magazines, newspapers, references, etc.

 Facilities

 The library is also equipped with auditorium, multipurpose hall and meeting rooms.

 Transportation

 The library is accessible within walking distance south west of Masjid Jamek LRT Station.